Megha849/HygieiaDocs/pages/hygieia/api-audit/api-audit.md

 		logSplunkRequest=false
 ```

 All the above values are optional.
-Even without the properties file you must be able to run the API (assuming you have mongodb installed with no authorization).
+Even without the properties file you must be able to run the API (assuming you have MongoDB installed with no authorization).

-**Note:** If the value of `dbusername` is empty, then system skips mongodb authorization.
+**Note**: If the value of `dbusername` is empty, then system skips MongoDB authorization.

 ## Docker Image for API